1994 Steelers 9 vs Cowboys 26

 1994 Steelers 17 vs Browns 7

-The Steelers strike quickly following a Cleveland offsides penalty that turns a punting situation into a Pittsburgh first down.
-Neil O'Donnell hits Yancey Thigpen for a stunning 40-yard TD bomb on the very next play, the Browns go 3-and-out and Pittsburgh immediately mounts a second TD drive (capped by Barry Foster's 1-yard plunge) to take a 14-0 first quarter lead.
-At that point, the Bill Cowher lets the air out of the ball and the Steelers never look back en route to a convincing AFC Central Division title.
+A HUGE game to decide the division crown!
+The Steelers strike quickly following a bone-headed Cleveland offsides penalty that turns a 4th down punting situation into a huge Pittsburgh 1st down.
+Neil O'Donnell immediately capitalizes, hitting Yancey Thigpen for a stunning 40-yd TD bomb on the very next play.
+Thigpen adds insult to injury by pulling out a hidden Terrible Towel and waving it gleefully in the end zone.
+The seemingly shell-shocked Browns go 3-and-out on their first drive and Pittsburgh immediately mounts a second seemingly effortless TD drive, going 84 yds in 10 plays capped by Barry Foster's 1-yard plunge to take a 14-0 first quarter lead.
+At that point, the Bill Cowher lets the air out of the ball as Barry Foster slashes his way for 106 yds on 32 carries and the Steelers never look back en route to a convincing AFC Central Division title.

 1994 AFC Playoffs Steelers 29 vs Browns 9